Kenosha Engine: History

 The opening of the 3.5-liter engine line in 2002 came after the company invested $624 million in a 450000 sqft plant expansion.

 In 2006, the Kenosha Engine factory employed 1,300 people.

 Chrysler Group announced in 2007 its plan to invest $450 million to retool the Kenosha engine plant to build a new V6 engine, code-named "Phoenix".

 Kenosha Engine was one of Chrysler Group's Powertrain plants that scored at the top of their segment, according to the 2007 Harbour Report North America report, a broadly accepted measure of productivity in the automotive industry.

 Significantly, Chrysler excluded employees of the Kenosha plant from its 2 February 2009 buyout offer for hourly workers.
 In May 2009, approximately 800 workers were employed at the plant.

 On 1 May 2009, Chrysler announced that the Kenosha Engine plant was to close by the end of 2010 due to Chrysler's bankruptcy and restructuring plan.

-In response to news about closing the Kenosha Engine plant, hundreds of auto workers held a rally in May 2009.
-They appealed to Obama administration officials and to executives at both Fiat and Chrysler to reverse the decision to shut down the facility.
+In response to news of the closure of the Kenosha Engine plant, hundreds of auto workers held a rally on 4 May 2009.
+Members of United Auto Workers Local 72 did not understand why they would be losing their jobs while the company would keep operations going in Saltillo, Mexico.
+Union leaders, the Kenosha County executive, governor Jim Doyle, and others appealed to Obama administration officials and to executives at both Fiat and Chrysler to reverse the decision to shut down the facility.

 After Chrysler assets were transferred to a new corporation operated by Fiat as part of emerging from Chrysler Chapter 11 reorganization on 10 June 2009, the Kenosha Engine plant was restarted.